 • Performed dynamic movements to see how the weights felt

-• Drop tests: Could dumbbells withstand being dropped (spoiler alert: don’t ever drop any of these, they aren’t meant to be dropped)
+• Drop tests: Could dumbbells withstand being dropped?
+(Spoiler alert: don’t ever drop any of these, they aren’t meant to be dropped)

 RELATED: Black Friday Dumbbell Deals

-Best Adjustable Dumbbells 2024
+Best Adjustable Dumbbells of 2024

 Best Adjustable Dumbbells Video